Skip to content

 Construction

-We’re aiming to begin early works in mid-2025, with major construction starting in the following two years, depending on planning approvals.
+We’re aiming to begin early works and demolition in August/September 2025, with major construction starting in the following two years, depending on planning approvals.

 We know construction can be disruptive, so we’ll take steps to minimise dust, noise, and vibration.
 The community will be notified ahead of any works, with details on what to expect and how we’re managing impacts.